Colin-b/pytest_httpx/README.md

 ### Add HTTP/2.0 response

-Use `http_version` parameter to specify the HTTP protocol version of the response.
+Use `http_version` parameter to specify the HTTP protocol version (as a string) of the response.

 ```python
 import httpx